 In its contribution, the US is proposing to update some of the characteristics of radar A13 in Table 1 of the radars operating in the radiodetermination service in the frequency band 8 500-10 680 MHz to ensure the characteristics accurately reflect the latest version of that radar.
 At the last WP-5B meeting, several issues with the existing tables were identified, including: the need to place the units in a separate column, the need to separate the pulse width/pulse rate row into two separate rows, and, the need to relocate the Table 1 notes on pages 15 and 16 to the end of Table 1 on page 17.
 The US proposals are highlighted in turquoise.

 Attachment: 1

 ATTACHMENT

-WORKING DOCUMENT TOWARDS DRAFT REVISED RECOMMENDATION ITU-R M.1796-3
+PRELIMINARY DRAFT REVISED RECOMMENDATION ITU-R M.1796-3

 Characteristics of and protection criteria for radars operating in the radiodetermination service in the frequency band 8 500-10 680 MHz

 (2007-2012-2014-2022)